-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Baresquare, a digital analytics company in Greece.

 Baresquare is a digital analytics company.
 They provide the full data analytics pipeline, collecting and converting raw metrics data into human digestible knowledge.
 They have large clients including the Co-op Bank and Dixons Carphone, and they have a strategic partnership with SONY Electronics for a few years now.

 Baresquare has been operating for 7-8 eight years and their diverse work-flows have included the use of R scripts and manual human processes.
 Two years ago they decided to fully automate their data-processing pipeline using Clojure.

 I caught up with Georgios Grigoriadis (CEO) and Stathis Sideris (Architect) to find out more.

 Jon: Could you explain a bit more about what a digital analytics company does?

 Georgios: We process collected raw data into useful information; we are in essence providing the data maturation pipeline Data -> Information -> Knowledge.
 We can take 1 million rows of metrics and process them into a single sentence that could be tweetable, to reveal what really happened in a day or a week of user behaviour.

 Georgios: We've standardised the process of retrieving the data from sources such as Google Analytics, doing some massaging, and then performing a time series analysis looking for trends or exceptional cases.
 We carry out statistical analysis to probe the 'why' behind the incidents and trends, and once the full picture has been established we provide a human digestible report.